What is the right kitchen bench for you?

 So how you know what best fits your home?

-All these bench tops will do the trick but the three main factors that can help to narrow down your choice
+All these bench tops will do the trick.
+However there are three main factors that can help to narrow down your choice:-

 - Personal Style